Monomial tropical cones for multicriteria optimization: Computing the nondominated set

-Now we have all the ingredients for our main algorithm.
+Now we have all the ingredients for the generation of the set of nondominated points.
 The key idea is to develop a sequence of monomial tropical cones, as in the tropical double description method~\cite{DoubleDescription:2010}.
 The procedure \textproc{NewExtremals} from Algorithm~\ref{algo:newextremals} avoids redundant generators; this reduces the number of scalarizations to the bare minimum.
 The nondominated points arise as the extremal generators of the max-tropical cones.
 In contrast to the double description method for general tropical cones, however, in the monomial case all extremal generators of one tropical cone survive as extremal generators of the successor.
-The reason is Theorem~\ref{thm:complementary-cones} which establishes that the exterior description of $\monomial{G}$ agrees with the interior description of $\complementarymonomial{G}$.
-The structure follows the generic method in \cite[Algorithm~1]{KLV2015}.
+The reason is Theorem~\ref{thm:complementary-cones} which establishes that the exterior description of $\closedmonomial{G}$ agrees with the interior description of $\closedcomplementarymonomial{G}$.
+This shows how the algorithms developed in~\cite{PrzybylskiGandibleuxEhrgott:2010,KLV2015,DaechertEtAl} can be considered as (dual) tropical convex hull computations.
+The concept based on successive updates of the search region is well known in multicriteria optimization; cf.\ \cite[Algorithm~1]{KLV2015}.

+The search regions arising as input for the procedure \textproc{NextNonDominated} in Algorithm~\ref{algo:non-dominated-set} and for the program $P$ in~\cite[Algorithm~1]{KLV2015} are the same (except maybe for the ordering).
+We prove the correctness of our algorithm via standard results from tropical convexity.
 In the sequel we will denote the number of nondominated points by $n=|N|$.
 That number is finite as we assumed our optimization problem to be discrete.
-The $d$ points in $\minunit$ are always among the extremal generators of the monomial tropical cone $\complementarymonomial{N}$, even if $N$ is empty.
+The $d$ points in $\minunit$ are always among the extremal generators of the monomial tropical cone $\closedcomplementarymonomial{N}$, even if $N$ is empty.
 These are the \emph{trivial} extremal generators.
-We let $m$ be the number of the remaining extremal generators of $\complementarymonomial{N}$ which are nontrivial.
+We let $m$ be the number of the remaining extremal generators of $\closedcomplementarymonomial{N}$ which are nontrivial.